Last Updated: February 14, 2024

 Most home and business fires start within the building.
 For example, a smoldering cigarette dropped into a trash can full of paper could ignite into flames.
 The cigarette is the heat source, and the paper is the fuel or substance that burns.
 If the fire is not extinguished while in this early phase, it could spread throughout the structure.

-How do the flames spread beyond the confines of the trash can to the rest of the building?
+So, how do the flames spread beyond the confines of the trash can to the rest of the building?
 This guide explains what fire is and how it spreads to help better understand how to prevent fire damage to homes and businesses.

-Once started, a building fire is likely to spread until all fuel has been used up.
-This could have devastating consequences for your home or business.
-By understanding how fire spreads, you may be better equipped to extinguish it.
+Once started, a building fire is likely to spread until the fuel is depleted— which could have devastating consequences for homes or businesses.
+Without fuel and oxygen, a fire cannot sustain itself.

-- Chemicals and combustibles: When fire comes in contact with lab chemicals, household cleaners, paint and other chemicals, the fire burns hotter and more aggressively, encouraging it to spread.
-Other combustibles commonly found in the home include mattresses, sofa cushions, magazines, newspapers and various textiles.
+- Chemicals and combustibles: When fire comes in contact with lab chemicals, household cleaners, paint, and other chemicals, it burns hotter and more aggressively, encouraging it to spread.
+Other combustibles commonly found in homes and businesses include mattresses, sofa cushions, magazines, newspapers, and various textiles.

-- Open space: A building with limited interior structure burns much faster than one with hallways and closed doors.
-Walls and doors trap the fire and prevent the flames and smoke from spreading.
-While the fire will eventually burn through the structure and continue to spread if left to its own devices, a fire fighting team has a much easier time dousing the flames in a building with more walls and doors, especially if those structures are built to withstand the heat and damage of a fire.
+- Open space: A building with a limited interior structure burns much faster than one with hallways and closed doors.
+Walls and doors trap the fire and prevent the flames and smoke from spreading as quickly.

-- Construction materials: While a fire can burn through just about any modern building, fire resistive buildings made of concrete and steel curb the spread of fire better than wood frame homes.
+- Construction materials: While a fire can burn through just about any modern building, fire-resistive buildings made of concrete and steel curb the spread of fire better than wood-frame structures.

 - Ventilation: Buildings with central heating or air conditioning have ductwork, which provides a way for flames and smoke to spread between floors of a building, even when the structure is comprised primarily of concrete and steel.